 Increasingly, it's all about construction and who can come up with the perfect and, sometimes, convoluted combination of different woods, carbon, fibreglass, titanium and graphene (Head) as core, layers, top sheets, bases, stringers and insets to give different flex, stiffness, strength,stability, weight, torsion and tension.
 Currently buzz words are 'light' and 'touring'.
 If you want something light to go uphill, you'll be spoilt for choice.
 The key, though, will be to choose the skis that are light for easy ascent but aggressive enough for coming down in anything less than perfect snow.

 So every season the main brands are bringing out game-changing new skis with new names and new graphics purporting to be the best thing since God invented snow.
 In fact, sometimes, it's just the name and the graphics that are new.

 And, then, there are the indy brands with smaller lines but seeming to claim that they have reinvented the ski because they are riders who 'know what other riders want'.
 Like the bigger brands don't have a clue?
-But every so often a microbrew ski brand like Majesty, will tap into the bigger market, growing a cult following among those who want something more stand-out from the masses.
+But every so often a microbrew ski brand will tap into the bigger market, growing a cult following among those who want something more stand-out from the masses.

 So how DO you choose the best skis for you?